 Here’s the truth that the Bible teaches: You can face life’s realities with courage and peace by entrusting yourself and your loved ones to a God who loves you dearly.

 If you read the first blog, “Apply Faith to Fear,” you know that the first truth to believe and grasp in your walk from fear to faith is that God loves you.
 And, as a believer in Jesus Christ, you are dearly loved by your powerful Father God (Ephesians 5:1 and Colossians 3:12).
+You can find out more about this truth in our Ephesians Bible Study.
 Begin with that truth.

 When you believe that you are dearly loved, you can entrust yourself and your loved ones to the God who loves you.
 He teaches you how to face any challenge with courage and peace.
 How do we learn that?
 We can learn it by watching and listening to Jesus.